ropellad/LDD3-Notes/Chapter_2_Building_and_Running_Modules.md

 ### Difference Between a Kernel Module and an Application

 - While not all applications are event-driven, every kernal module is
-- An application can be lazy in how it is destroyed with releaseing resources, while the exit of a module must carefully undo everything from the init() function or the pieces will remain until the system is rebooted
+- An application can be lazy in how it is destroyed with releasing resources, while the exit of a module must carefully undo everything from the init() function or the pieces will remain until the system is rebooted
 - Faults are handled safely in applications, but they can easily cause a whole system crash in a kernel module
 - A module runs in kernel space, where an application runs in user space